martinjaros/nanotalk2/README.md

 Running
 ---------------------------------------

-First, you need a private key, which is a 32-byte random sequence

-    dd if=/dev/random of=/path/to/private.key bs=32 count=1 iflag=fullblock
+Upon first startup a new key is generated and saved together with default configuration to

+    $HOME/.nanotalk/user.cfg
+    $HOME/.nanotalk/user.key
+    $HOME/.nanotalk/aliases.txt

+These paths may be optionally overridden from the command line, see `nanotalk --help`.

 An unique ID is assigned to each key.
-To find out what ID does your key have, run the client and check the console output.
-You may create a text file with list of aliases for IDs you know.
+You may create a list of aliases for IDs you know.
 For example

     Eq2dQfYkQU17HY7A5N4k0TFJBuU= Name of this node
     L+XtSrI1bBehyOppis7FCvvnw9U= Another name

-In order to use the client it must be bootstrapped to a live node specified either by hostname or address
+In order to use the client it must be bootstrapped to a live node specified either by hostname or address.

-    nanotalk -k /path/to/private.key -a /path/to/aliases.txt -h 192.168.0.1

 To make the client work behind NAT you need to either enable "full-cone" if the router supports it or setup UDP port forwarding.
-The default port is **5004**.

-The client can play a sound file to indicate an incoming call; use the `--call-sound` option.
-For more options see `nanotalk --help`.